 Fast food restaurants have come a long way in the past number of years, and although my first recommendation would be to avoid them altogether, if you do find yourself at one it’s actually quite easy to find a decent meal.
 Most fast found chains now offer salads with protein, no, it may not be the most perfect salad ever, but it is still a great way to get a lot of veggies in one go.
 Plus, don’t be shy to customize your order and ask to omit the cheese or ask for dressing on the side so you can control things a little bit more.
 In addition to salads, you can order a burger but ask for it “protein-style” or in a lettuce wrap instead of a bun.
 I would actually argue that the quality of the bun and the toppings on the burger are worse than the actual burger itself, so if you can control those two things you will be a step ahead.

 Although coffee shops are mostly known for baked foods, many also offer simple items like oatmeal or yogurt.
 In most cases, the most unhealthy part of coffee shops is not actually the food, but the coffee itself.
-Once you start ordering flavoured coffees with syrups, whipped cream and sprinkles, things can start to get dangerous.
-Instead, try and keep things simple with regular coffee, plain lattes, cappuccinos and teas, because those flavoured coffee drinks are more milkshakes than actual coffee.
+Once you start ordering flavored coffees with syrups, whipped cream, and sprinkles, things can start to get dangerous.
+Instead, try and keep things simple with regular coffee, plain lattes, cappuccinos, and teas, because those flavored coffee drinks are more milkshakes than actual coffee.